 Today is yours to choose your own adventure.
 Enjoy a free day to explore deeper into the heart of Lisbon.
 Below are some suggestions for how to spend your day.

-After a day on your own, come back together as a group for dinner to share about your adventures, and enjoy a final dinner in Lisbon.
+After a day on your own, come back together as a group to share about your adventures over dinner in Lisbon.

 Calouste Gulbenkian Museum – Exceptional collection spanning from ancient to modern art